zapsters/final-project-n215/README.md

 Must use jQuery or pure JavaScript

 ## Task
 For this homework assignment, you will:

 You must create a project named final-project
-You must take this prototype Download prototypeand convert it into a single page.
+You must take this prototype Download prototype and convert it into a single page.
 It is called Eventsy It must look exactly like the prototype
 You can find the fonts and images under the Files > Final - Eventsy folder.
 You must use jQuery or JavaScript